tsing/form-validation-problem/README.md

 - Tooling

-My consideration about this problem:
+## My consideration about this problem

 * The form validation problem is a classic problem for frontend developer, I read the requirements carefully and thought how I would solve it in my